|

 sized pieces in your kitchen instead of trying to do it in the woods.
 Not only does it make camp preparation

 easier, you leave the waste at home instead of carrying it to camp.
-Wherever

 possible, food should be packed in plastic